skedastik/vscode-ty-levels/README.md

 Hit `Cmd-Shift-P` and begin typing any of the commands below.
 Hit `Enter` when the command appears to execute it.

-### `Auto Tag`
+### `Toggle Auto Tag`

-Add "autotag" comment to top of file, enabling automatic etag creation on save.
+Enable or disable automatic etag creation on save.
+This adds an "autotag" comment to the top of your file when enabled.

 ### `Add Etags`